 There was an interesting article in USA Today this week.
 You may have seen it.
-The headline was
+The headline was:

 Pet health crisis: Americans skimp on preventive care

-Wow, that sound pretty scary!
+Wow, that sounds pretty scary!
 It must be something of astronomical proportions to be a crisis!
 Naturally, I delved a little further into the article, my interest obviously piqued.
 Here’s what I read …

 Dog vet visits have slipped 21% since 2001 and cat visits have dropped 30%, according to the American Veterinary Medical Association.
 Meanwhile, emergency visits have increased, indicating people are waiting until their pets are really sick to do anything about it.